pombredanne/elsim-5/README.md

 * Fixed broken entropy calculation
 * Changed filter system in Elsim (will probably change some more)
 * Renamed modules and moved them around
-* removed simhash module, as it is in pypi
+* removed simhash module from elsim codebase, as it is in pypi
 * `elsim/db` was unified and many methods which seems to be never used and seems to were broken anyways were removed

 Broken and not (yet) fixed